 Text.
-The recommended values for the mtype attribute are as follow (this list is not exhaustive):
+The recommended values for the mtype attribute are defined in the XLIFF Values schema as the mtypeValueList type.as follow (this list is not exhaustive):

 - abbrev = abbreviation, acronym, etc.

 - datetime = date or time information.

 - name = proper or common name.

 - phrase = sub-sentence level.

 - protected = text that should remain untouched during the process.

 - term = one or more words of a terminology entry.